anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter04.rst

 cluster operations throughout their lifecycle.

-As there is no Reference Implementation for this part of the specification, the following table includes examples of implementation from the Cluster API spec, a subproject of the Kubernetes Cluster Lifecycle SIG :cite:p:`clusterapi`.
+As there is no Reference Implementation for this part of the specification, the following table includes examples of implementation from the Cluster API spec, a sub-project of the Kubernetes Cluster Lifecycle SIG :cite:p:`clusterapi`.

 .. list-table:: Kubernetes Cluster Lifecycle Management specifications
    :widths: 10 20 50 10 10